 When Lena Waithe isn’t producing dope movies and shows or being Aziz Ansari’s best friend in Master Of None, she’s rocking some of the freshest kicks.

-Waithe’s sneaker game is nothing new, so she hooked up with Quibi to create a show entitled ‘You Ain’t Got These’ which is about the sneaker culture and delves into the stories behind them with interviews from Carmelo Anthony, Hasan Minhaj, Questlove, and designer Kerby Jean-Raymond.
+Waithe’s sneaker game is nothing new, so she hooked up with Quibi to create a show entitled ‘You Ain’t Got These’ –available to view on Just Watch– which is about the sneaker culture and delves into the stories behind them with interviews from Carmelo Anthony, Hasan Minhaj, Questlove, and designer Kerby Jean-Raymond.

 The Chicago native recently tapped in with Highsnobiety’s Vibe Check podcast to talk about the new show.
 She spoke on the importance of featuring people on the show that are really of the culture, that believe dope sneakers are a way of life– and she wants to exemplify that on-screen.